ctools/ctools/doc/source/users/reference_manual/csviscube.rst

 ------------------

 ``tmin [time]``
-    Start time of observation (UTC string, JD, MJD or time in seconds).
+    Start time of observation (UTC string, JD, MJD or MET in seconds).

 ``tmax [time]``
-    Stop time of observation (UTC string, JD, MJD or time in seconds).
+    Stop time of observation (UTC string, JD, MJD or MET in seconds).

 ``geolon [real]``
     Geographic longitude of the IACT array in degrees.